ashvinpraveen/ashvinpraveen/README.md

 ### 🎯 Next Steps

-1. **Resolve Convex API Issues**: Debug and fix the generated API for proper typing
-2. **Complete Image Upload Flow**: Once Convex is working, test full upload pipeline
-3. **Add TipTap to Other Pages**: Implement the editor component on blog posts and other content
+1. **Add TipTap to Other Pages**: Implement the editor component on blog posts and other content
-4. **Enhance Media Support**: Add more embed types (Twitter, GitHub Gists, CodePen)
+2. **Enhance Media Support**: Add more embed types (Twitter, GitHub Gists, CodePen)
-5. **Performance Optimization**: Add lazy loading and caching for images
+3. **Performance Optimization**: Add lazy loading and caching for images

 ### 📚 Development Learnings